AdobeDocs/experience-manager-65.en/help/sites-administering/configure-assets-cc-integration.md

 1. You can also upload an asset in the replicated copy of the folder in Marketing Cloud.
 After it is processed, the asset appears in the shared folder in AEM Assets.

 ## Exchange assets between AEM Assets and Creative Cloud {#exchange-assets-between-aem-assets-and-creative-cloud}

+>[!CAUTION]
+>
+>The AEM to Creative Cloud Folder Sharing feature is deprecated.
+Customers are strongly advised to use newer capabilities, like [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) or [AEM Desktop App](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html).
+Learn more in [AEM and Creative Cloud Integration Best Practices](/help/assets/aem-cc-integration-best-practices.md).

 AEM Assets lets you share folders containing assets with Adobe Creative Cloud users.